maze logo

 Evaluative research methods

-Surveys
+1. Surveys

-User surveys can provide valuable quantitative insights into user preferences, satisfaction levels, and attitudes toward a design or product.
+User surveys can provide valuable quantitative and qualitative insights into user preferences, satisfaction levels, and attitudes toward a design or product.
 By gathering a large amount of data efficiently, surveys can identify trends, patterns, and user demographics to make informed decisions and prioritize design improvements.

 There are many types of surveys to choose from, including: